 There is a saying in Washington that if you can ski here you can ski anywhere (because of the wet, heavy snow).
 Regardless, there is no shortage of white stuff, so if you want mountains to tackle, we’ve got em’.
 Two of our ski resorts are clearly superior to the others: Crystal Mountain and Mt.
 Baker, and both come recommended by Washingtonians.

 Crystal Mountain is Washington State’s largest ski resort with 2600 acres.
 Located in the shadow of Mt.
-Rainier, the mountain has everything from miles of lazy green circles, to double black diamond slaughterhouses, to backcountry basin dreamscapes.
+Rainier, the mountain has everything from miles of lazy green circles to double black diamond slaughterhouses, to backcountry basin dreamscapes, to helicopter accessed powder peaks.
+For skiers, Crystal and Baker Mountains are two of the best things to do in Washington State.

 The Gorge at George is one of the finest outdoor concert settings in the nation.
 Located in George, which is basically a gas station and 500 farmers, the amphitheater is out of the way for anyone living in a major Washington city.
 So why would people drive 2.5 hours to see a concert when the Tacoma Dome is thirty minutes down the freeway?
 Because it’s a breathtaking venue.